-Q: When do students find out if they have been awarded the Methodist University Full Tuition Scholarship?
+Q: When do students find out if they have been awarded a music scholarship?

 A: Decisions are generally made in early April and students are contacted as soon as possible.